Q. Describe the most common types of jobs you do for your clients.

 2.)
 I design an excellent dynamic personal lesson plan for each student which is periodically reviewed with the student and, if necessary, revised according to the students progress, learning pace and other criteria.

 4.)
-I have the ability to teach a large, complex and complicated element by methodically breaking it down into several simple, easy to understand sub-parts and then "gluing" the sub-parts together, one by one and demonstrating how each part relates to the others until they comprise the one large, complex element.
+I have the ability to teach a large, complex and complicated element of music theory by methodically breaking it down into several simple, easy to understand sub-parts and then eventually combining the sub-parts together, one by one and demonstrating how each part relates to the others until they comprise the one large, complex element.

 Q. Write your own question and answer it.